-PhD student in the Analysis and Control of Microbial Systems group with a special interest in microbial ecology.
+PhD student in the Analysis and Control of Microbial Systems group interested in microbial ecology.

 Bacteria live in complex ecosystems.
-Microbial ecologist aims to understand which bacteria that inhabit an environment, how these bacteria interact and what their roles are.
-The overall aim of my project is to quantify the contribution of stochastic and deterministic processes during succession and invasion events in microbial communities.
+Microbial ecologist aims to understand which bacteria inhabit an environment, how these bacteria interact, and their roles.
+My project aims to estimate how randomness (stochastic processes) play a role in how bacterial communities change over time (succession) and how this randomness impacts invasions in bacterial communities.

-Determining the contribution of stochastic and deterministic processes in microbial community assembly is crucial for obtaining a mechanistic understanding of the structure and function of microbial communities.
-Microbial invasions have during the past decade gained more attention, especially in regards to properties of the invader or resident community that facilitate invasion.
+Understanding the contribution of this randomness on bacterial community assembly is crucial for obtaining a mechanistic understanding of the structure and function of bacterial communities.
+During the past decade, microbial invasions have gained more attention, especially regarding the properties of the invader and resident community.
 However, how the assembly processes contribute to invasion success is still poorly understood.
-As microbial invasions can have an impact both in regard to community composition and functionality, understanding more about the invasion-process is important to be able to predict and possibly control invasion.
+As bacterial invasions can impact community composition and functionality, understanding more about the invasion process is essential to predict and possibly control invasion.